JohnnyValor/personal-website-mockup/README.md

     jQuery and Ajax

-After learning these concepts, I was challenged to create a personal website with the following:
+After learning these concepts, I decided to create a personal website with the following:

     Flexbox or Bootstrap
     Header with desired job title